McGill-NLP/imagecode/README.md

   ├── video-storytelling-videochristmas_56Nm66j-i5Q-shot14_2
       │   ├── ...
 ```

+Checkpoints for our CLIP models in the paper can be downloaded [here](https://drive.google.com/drive/folders/1PTvUgtyKAqzUPQLRn8792QQx7G-5zs9V?usp=sharing).
+For example `CONTRA-...` is used to initialize the CLIP vision and text encoder for our strongest baseline model `TEMP-CONTEXTUAL-...`.
 ### Leaderboard

 Based on this you can train your model and test on the unlabeled test set: